Melih İbrahimoğlu

-Melih İbrahimoğlu (born 17 July 2000) is a professional footballer who plays as an attacking midfielder for Admira Wacker on loan from Heracles Almelo.
+Melih İbrahimoğlu (born 17 July 2000) is a professional footballer who plays as an attacking midfielder for Süper Lig club Konyaspor.
 Born in Austria, he represents Turkey internationally.

 Club career

 In the 2018–19 season, Ibrahimoglu scored 7 goals and made 12 assists for Rapid Wien II, Rapid Wien's reserve team playing in the Austrian third tier.
 In the following 2019–20 season he made his first-team debut in the Austrian Bundesliga in a 3–3 draw against TSV Hartberg.

 On 23 December 2022, İbrahimoğlu agreed to join Admira Wacker on loan for the second half of the 2022–23 season.

 International career

 Born in Austria, Ibrahimoglu is of Turkish descent.
 Ibrahimoglu made two appearances for the Austria U20 national team in 2019. İbrahimoğlu switched to represent the Turkey U21s, and debuted with them in a 3–0 win over Kosovo U21 on 17 November 2020.